Cumcord/spitroast/README.md

-// Patches that replace the original function const unpatch = spitroast.instead(exampleObject, 'testFunction', (args, originalFunction) => { // instead patches are passed the original function as the second argument console.log("Instead")
+// Patches that replace the original function const unpatch = spitroast.instead('testFunction', exampleObject, (args, originalFunction) => { // instead patches are passed the original function as the second argument console.log('Instead')
 });

 exampleObject.testFunction(); // logs "Instead" and nothing else